benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 > * **Fuels engagement** - Transparency offers a sense of agency, situational awareness, and overall engagement that fosters a culture of thoughtful dialog and encourages organization-wide collaborative improvement over time.
 > * **Keeps the bar high** - Showing one's work establishes expectations around justification, thoroughness, and accountability that sets and maintains a high standard for decision making within an organization.

 ## Principles

+Unfortunately, this transparency is not automatic.
+Tools help influence outcomes, but ultimately, managers must be deliberate in how they work for their team to benefit.
+Here are a few of the principles I follow:

-* **Make work visible** - Proactively share to the widest extent practical given the subject.
+* **Make work visible** - Proactively share to the widest extent practical given the subject.[^4]
 * **Write things down** - Show your work, especially the why and how.[^1] [Ensure that everything has a URL](https://ben.balter.com/2015/11/12/why-urls/).
 * **[Over communicate](https://ben.balter.com/2017/05/23/seven-ways-to-consistently-ship-great-features/#1-over-communicate)** - Use a durable, searchable, and discoverable medium.
 Let others opt-in to context and subscribe to updates.
 * **Bias for shipping** - [Ship early, ship often](https://ben.balter.com/2016/09/13/seven-habits-of-highly-effective-githubbers/#2-ship-early-ship-often).
-Whether decisions, process, or code, ship the smallest thing possible and iterate.
+Whether decisions, process, or "manager code", ship the smallest thing possible and iterate.
 Minimize batch size.
 * **Seek efficiency and automation** - Never force a human to do what a robot can.
 Prefer non-blocking over blocking operations.
 Codify policy as code.
 * **Collaborate** - How we work is as important as what we work on.
 Software development is a team sport.
 * **Asynchronous first** - Reserve higher-fidelity mediums for conversations that require them.
 * **Practicality beats purity** - These are guidelines, not rules.
 Process should drive outcomes.

-## Tracking work
+## Tracking work in practice

 Issues on GitHub.com are the atomic unit of work across teams and is the primary means by which work is planned, tracked, managed, coordinated, communicated, and shared.
 Track tasks and their progress in issues, cc relevant teams, and cross reference relevant issues to naturally [capture and expose process](https://ben.balter.com/2015/11/18/tools-to-empower-open-collaboration/#2-captures-and-exposes-process). [^2]